-Wairarapa, is full of water and the bulk of the water has come through our pipe from the Ruamahanga River.
-We hope to have an aerial photo to show you in the December Flight.
+Any member keen to establish a flock of Wairarapa, is full of water and the bulk of the Canada geese should let the D.U. secretary water has come through our pipe from the Ruamahanga River.
+We hope to have an aerknow as soon as possible. ial photo to show you in the December Flight.
+OPERATION WETLANDS Home Lagoon, our major project in the